Göttweig Abbey in the Wachau

 You need this for a hike in the vicinity of Göttweig Abbey

 - Pack your backpack with our packing list for hikers.
 Then you are guaranteed to have everything you need on the go.

 - Comfortable You need walking shoes for wide feetwhere you can walk well even on rough paths

 - A backpack is definitely practical for everything you need on the go.

 - The region offers beautiful photo opportunities.
 Therefore you should bring your camera .

 - Are you looking for other equipment for hikers?

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
 Then you will find information here and booking options.
-Or would you prefer to stay overnight roof tent on the car?
-Also the overnight stay in camping tent is possible.
+Or would you prefer to stay overnight in a roof tent on the car?
+Also the overnight stay in camping tents is possible.

 - Check with ours packing list for camperswhether you have packed everything for your motorhome tour.
 Then you are ready for your wine weekend in Franconia.